 There is a lot of information about filing for bankruptcy available on the web.
 But, most of it is very general in nature.
 One of the better informational sites, however, is one that was created by the government to provide information filing for bankruptcy in the federal courts.
 This site provides a lot of good general information about filing for bankruptcy.

 The page on the "Bankruptcy Basics" is also instructive.
-From this page, you can find a link that provides you with a lot of specific information about for Chapter 7 Bankruptcy or Chapter 13 Bankruptcy.
+From this page, you can find link that provide you with a lot specific information about for Chapter 7 Bankruptcy or Chapter 13 Bankruptcy.
 The site also provides access to a lot of useful bankruptcy forms.

 You may also find the Wikipedia pages on Bankruptcy in the United States worth reading.
 These pages contain a ton of information about the history of bankruptcy, the various Chapter in the bankruptcy code, as well as detailed information about Filing for Chapter 7 Bankruptcy protection and Filing for Chapter 13 Bankruptcy debt relief.